anjuna-security/go-nitro-attestation/README.md

 curl http://localhost:50051 > report.bin
 ```

-### Validate a Nitro Attestation Report
+### Validate an AWS Nitro Attestation Report

-After generating a Nitro Attestation Report, you can validate it with the `verifier` package.
+After generating an AWS Nitro Attestation Report, you can validate it with the `verifier` package.
 The validation process consists of the following stages:

 1. Validate the report's signature with regards to the report's root of trust.
-This is to ensure the report was generated by a true Nitro Enclave.
+This is to ensure the report was generated by a true AWS Nitro Enclave.
 1. Validate the report's PCR values.
 The PCR values that you trust are provided to you when you build any enclave image file with Anjuna.

-To better illustrate how to validate a Nitro Attestation Report, we will assume the report's bytes you want to validate are available in a file called `report.bin` and assume that you want the report's PCR0 value to be `000000` and the report's PCR1 value to be `000001`.
+To better illustrate how to validate a AWS Nitro Attestation Report, we will assume the report's bytes you want to validate are available in a file called `report.bin` and assume that you want the report's PCR0 value to be `000000` and the report's PCR1 value to be `000001`.

 To validate the report with the help of the `verifier` package in your Go application, you can do something similar to the following: